waleedjmm/Text-OCR/README.md

 ## Demo Project of PDF Document Search Engine:

-<p>In this demo project, Flask was used as a bachend, and MySQL database was used.
+<p>In this demo project, Flask was used as a bachend, and MS SQL database was used.
 In this project, a search engine was developed, which could bring out the PDF files, in which a specific word was mentioned. </p>

 <br />
 <br />